huzeyann/ncut_pytorch/README.md

 #### Load Feature Extractor Model

+Any backbone model works as plug-in feature extractor.
-We have implemented some backbone models, they can be used as feature extractors, Here is a list of available models:
+We have implemented some backbone models, here is a list of available models:

 ```py
 from ncut_pytorch.backbone import list_models